alimoeinkhah/tehran-local-climate-zone-mapping/README.md

 This repository contains the principal project outputs.
 Raw satellite imagery and original training and testing datasets are not included because of file-size and data-sharing considerations.

+## Project Context

+This municipal geospatial mapping project was completed for Tehran Municipality and its Urban Development and Construction Organization.

 ## Author

-**Ali Moeinkhah**

-Project context: Municipal geospatial mapping project completed for Tehran Municipality and its Urban Development and Construction Organization.
+Ali Moeinkhah